 Reforming Vaccine Policy & Law: A Guide

-Reforming Vaccine Policy & Law: A Guide is an illustrated 55-page guide published in 2014 by the non-profit National Vaccine Information Center (NVIC) that gives an overview of why vaccine safety and informed consent protections should be secured in all U.S. vaccine policies and laws.
-Authored by NVIC co-founder and president Barbara Loe Fisher, the guide is anchored online with more than 240 references and explains in clear language why we should all be concerned about the erosion of parental, civil and human rights when it comes to vaccine mandates that affect our right to:
+NVIC's Guide to Reforming Vaccine Policy & Law is an illustrated 55-page guide published in 2014 and updated in 2022 by the non-profit National Vaccine Information Center (NVIC).
+This invaluable guide gives an overview of why vaccine safety and informed consent protections should be secured in all U.S. vaccine policies and laws.
+Authored by NVIC co-founder and president Barbara Loe Fisher, the guide is anchored online with more than 350 references and explains in clear language why we should all be concerned about the erosion of parental, civil and human rights when it comes to vaccine mandates that affect our right to:

 - get an education;